mds1400/wld-summer-2025-assignment-01/README.md

 Lines 138 - 166 in unemployment _analysis.py\
 Prompt Used: \
 Print the unemployment rate of the last 10 years, as well as a line plot to analyze the trend\
+\
+Lines 177 - 207 in unemployment _analysis.py\
+Prompt Used: \
+Plot the unemployment rate over time and a bar chart of the rate by decade with a trend line at 5.67%\
 }